coconutlabs/julius/mkbingram/00readme.txt

 NAME
-       mkbingram - make binary N-gram from two arpa LMs
+       mkbingram - make binary N-gram from arpa N-gram file

 SYNOPSIS
-       mkbingram 2gram.arpa rev3gram.arpa bingram
+       mkbingram -nlr forward_ngram.arpa -nrl backward_ngram.arpa bingram

 DESCRIPTION
-       mkbingram  makes  a  binary N-gram file for Julius from word 2-gram and reverse word 3-gram LMs in ARPA  standard  format.
+       mkbingram  makes a binary N-gram file for Julius from forward (left-to- right) word N-gram and/or backward (right-to-left) word N-gram  LMs  in ARPA  standard  format.
 Using the binary file, the initial startup of Julius becomes much faster.

+       From rev. 4.0, longer N-gram (N < 10) is supported.

+       When only a forward N-gram is specified by "-nlr" and  no  backward  N- gram  is  specified,  mkbingram generates binary N-gram for recognition with only the forward N-gram.
+The 1st pass will use the  2-gram  entry in  the  given N-gram, and The 2nd pass will use the given N-gram, with converting forward probabilities to  backward  probabilities  by  Bayes rule.

+       When  only  a  backward N-gram is specified by "-nrl" and no forward N- gram is specified, mkbingram generates binary  N-gram  for  recognition with  only  the  backward  N-gram.
+The  1st pass will use the forward 2-gram probability computed from the backward 2-gram using Bayes  rule.
+       The 2nd pass fully use the given backward N-gram.

-       Note  that the word 2-gram and reverse word 3-gram should be trained in the same corpus, same parameters (i.e. cut-off thresholds) and have the same vocabulary.
+       When  both  forward  and backward N-grams are specified, forward 2-gram part and backward N-gram are  gathered  together  into  single  bingram file,  to  use  the forward 2-gram for the 1st pass and backward N-gram for the 2nd pass.
+Note that both N-gram should be trained in the  same corpus with same parameters (i.e. cut-off thresholds), with same vocab- ulary.

        mkbingram can read gzipped ARPA file.

-       mkbingram  that  comes  with  Julius version 3.5 and later can generate more size-optimized binary N-gram by using 24bit index instead of 32bit and  2-gram  backoff data compression.
-The byte order was also changed from 3.5 to use the system's native order by default.

-       Although the old binary N-gram can be directly read by Julius, (in that case  Julius  performs  on-line  conversion),  you can also update your binary N-gram using mkbingram using -d option.

-       Please note that binary N-gram file converted by mkbingram  of  version 3.5 and later cannot be read by Julius/Julian 3.4.2 and earlier.
+       Please note that binary N-gram file converted by mkbingram  of  version 4.0 and later cannot be read by Julius 3.x.

 OPTIONS
-       2gram.arpa
+       -nlr forward_ngram.arpa
-              input word 2-gram file in ARPA standard format.
+              Forward  (left-to-right)  word N-gram file in ARPA standard for- mat.

-       rev3gram.arpa
+       -nrl backward_ngram.arpa
-              input reverse word 3-gram in ARPA standard format.
+              Backward (right-to-left) word N-gram file in ARPA standard  for- mat.

        -d old_bingram
-              input binary N-gram file (for conversion from old format).
+              Read  in  an  old  binary N-gram file (for conversion to the new format).

        bingram
               output binary N-gram file.